Meet Your Dietitian

 Sarah-Jane Simpson B.Sc., PGDipDiet, NZRD

-Sarah-Jane has worked as a New Zealand Registered Dietitian optimising the nutrition of mothers and babies for over 10 years in both public and private settings.
+Sarah-Jane is an Auckland dietitian who has worked as a New Zealand Registered Dietitian (NZRD) optimising the nutrition of mothers and babies for over 10 years in both public and private settings.
 Sarah-Jane uses evidence-based practice in dietetics to provide patient-centred dietary interventions.

 Frequently Asked Questions